zan-clifton-jisc/just-plantuml-things/README.md

 You should be good out of the box.
 If not, or you want to customise which versions you are using, there are instructions included on the extension's page.

-Otherwise, you can quick install PlantUML and its dependencies with chocolatey:
+Otherwise, you can quick install PlantUML and its dependencies with [Chocolatey](https://chocolatey.org/install):
 ```
 $ choco install plantuml
 ```